Safety and Outdoor Ethics

 Distress Signals - Three smokes, three blasts of a whistle, three shouts, three flashes of light, three of anything that will attract attention.

-Ground to Air Signals - Visible emergency signals are easily made in large open areas.
+Ground to Air Signals - Emergency signals are visible in large open areas.
 SOS can be stamped in snowfields or grassy meadows.
 Brush piles or evergreen boughs can also be used.

 Overdue Party

-When someone is overdue - KEEP CALM.
-Notify the County Sheriff in the trip area.
-They will take steps to alert or activate the local search and rescue organization.
+If someone is overdue, notify the County Sheriff in the trip area.
+They will take steps to alert local search and rescue.
 If the missing person returns later, be sure to advise the Sheriff.

 Portions of the Okanogan-Wenatchee National Forest are located in these four counties—Okanogan, Chelan, Kittitas, and Yakima.